symfony/symfony-docs/best_practices/configuration.rst

     Don't define a semantic dependency injection configuration for your bundles.

-As explained in `How to Expose a semantic Configuration for a Bundle`_ article, Symfony bundles have two choices on how to handle configuration: normal service configuration through the ``services.yml`` file and semantic configuration through a special ``*Extension`` class.
+As explained in `How to Load Service Configuration inside a Bundle`_ article, Symfony bundles have two choices on how to handle configuration: normal service configuration through the ``services.yml`` file and semantic configuration through a special ``*Extension`` class.